dashbird/site/content/knowledge-base/aws-lambda/use-cases.md

 # Use Cases

+## Modern Architectural Patterns

+Microservices, asynchronous processing and event-driven approaches are all quite easy to implement in Lambda.

+The Lambda function model itself provides the isolation necessary to implement a microservice.
+Combined with API Gateway or Application Load Balancer, it's easy to decouple services.

+Asynchronous invocation and integrations with a multitude of services allows for easy event-driven implementations.

 ## Parallelizing CPU-bound workloads

 Popular programming languages among web app developers, such as Python and Javascript, are not optimized for efficient parallelization.